johanneskasser/hdsemg-pipe/README.md

 - 📂 Load and manage multiple `.mat` HDsEMG files
 - 🔗 Associate files to form virtual grids
-- 🧼 Interface with the [Channelselection App](https://github.com/haripen/Neuromechanics_FHCW/HDsEMG/pipeline/channelselection) for channel cleaning
+- 🧼 Interface with the [hdsemg-select App](https://github.com/johanneskasser/hdsemg-pipe.git) for channel cleaning
 - 🧬 Record decomposed motor unit data with linked metadata
 - 💾 Save all results in a structured working directory